-Themes and Planning Priority 2023 Towns and Villages: Planning Priority 2 Monitor dwelling approvals and completions on an ongoing basis.
-Ongoing general re-evaluation of the Development Control Plan every three years.
-Towns and Villages: Planning Priority 3 Report annually on projects funded and completed under the Heritage Assistance Fund.
-Over a five-year period (2021-2025) produce Masterplans and commence construction in accordance with the Masterplans for Tumbarumba, Batlow and Adelong.
-Growth: Planning Priority 1 Facilitate rail trail investigation and investment including: Seek funding assistance to prepare concept designs and initial cost estimates for the: Tumut to Batlow Rail Trail; Tumbarumba to Batlow Rail Trail Link; Rosewood to Ladysmith Rail Trail; and Rail Trail Enhancements (Ongoing).
-Commission an Indigenous tourism feasibility study by 2023.
-Growth: Planning Priority 2 Industrial land demand and supply study finalised by 2023.
-Natural Environment: Planning Priority 1 Applications for residential and rural residential subdivisions will be required to indicate the location of existing trees to be retained and those to be removed.
-Natural Environment: Planning Priority 2 Monitor and report on consumption of energy and water annually.
-Natural Environment: Planning Priority 3 Prepare a community garden and urban food policy by June 2023.
-Infrastructure: Planning Priority 1 Review and report on the upgrades to key freight and haulage routes component included in the 'Snowy Valleys Council Advocacy Plan 2018- 19' by December 2020 and every three years after.
-Infrastructure: Planning Priority 2 Formulate a Snowy Valleys Council Bike and Pedestrian Access Plan by December 2023.
+Themes and Planning Priority 2023 Towns and Villages: Planning Priority 2 M5 Monitor dwelling approvals and completions on an ongoing basis.
+M6 Ongoing general re-evaluation of the Development Control Plan every three years.
+Towns and Villages: Planning Priority 3 M12 Report annually on projects funded and completed under the Heritage Assistance Fund.
+M13 Over a five-year period (2021-2025) produce Masterplans and commence construction in accordance with the Masterplans for Tumbarumba, Batlow and Adelong.
+Growth: Planning Priority 1 M14 Facilitate rail trail investigation and investment including: Seek funding assistance to prepare concept designs and initial cost estimates for the: Tumut to Batlow Rail Trail; Tumbarumba to Batlow Rail Trail Link; Rosewood to Ladysmith Rail Trail with the initial stage focusing on examination of the link from Rosedale to Tarcutta; and Rail Trail Enhancements (Ongoing).
+M15 Commission an Indigenous tourism feasibility study by 2023.
+Growth: Planning Priority 2 M21 Industrial land demand and supply study finalised by 2023.
+Natural Environment: Planning Priority 1 M25 Applications for residential and rural residential subdivisions will be required to indicate the location of existing trees to be retained and those to be removed.
+Natural Environment: Planning Priority 2 M29 Monitor and report on consumption of energy and water annually.
+Natural Environment: Planning Priority 3 M37 Prepare a community garden and urban food policy by June 2023.M39 Council apply for funding to complete a flood study and floodplain risk management study and plan (FRMS&P) for Tumbarumba in 2021.
+Infrastructure: Planning Priority 1 M40 Review and report on the upgrades to key freight and haulage routes component included in the Snowy Valleys Council Advocacy Plan by December 2020 and every three years after.
+Infrastructure: Planning Priority 2 M41 Formulate a Snowy Valleys Council Bike and Pedestrian Access Plan by December 2023.